HaoxinSEU/IPEO-Project/README.md

 ## Dataset
 The dataset contains both gray images and RGB images, and the ground truth contains two classes: non-forest (0) and forest (1).
 While some pixels are non-labeled, which are defined as 255 in the ground truth.

-We first remove images that have more than 30% non-labeled pixels in the training dataset (69 images), then convert grayscale images to RGB images in three different ways.
+- We first remove images that more than 25% of their pixels are non-labeled in the training dataset (63 images)
+- Then convert grayscale images to RGB images in three different ways:
     - Directly convert all grayscale images to RGB images by `PIL.Image.convert('RGB')`, i.e. images are still gray but contain 3 channels; No operation on original RGB images;
     - Use a DL-based method called [DeOldify](https://github.com/jantic/DeOldify) to do colorization on all grayscale images; No operation on original RGB images;
     - Use DeOldify to do colorization on all images, i.e., both grayscale images and RGB images.

 You can find the processed datasets in these different ways [here](https://drive.google.com/drive/folders/1hEs_I2NBof5FsnYbACwwSZ5u08B1r-KB?usp=sharing).